Who We Are

 The objectives of our chapter like the entire Honor Society is to promote scholarship, develop character and leadership, and cultivate fellowship among our student members.
 We provide various activities and events throughout the year to help members realize these objectives.

-To be eligible for membership in the Alpha Tau Chapter, a student must have at least a 3.5 cumulative grade point average and have completed 12 credit hours with MACC.
+To be eligible for membership in the Alpha Tau Chapter, a student must have at least a 3.5 cumulative grade point average and have completed 12 semester credit hours of associate degree coursework.
 For a complete list of eligibility requirements, see the chapter by-laws.
 A letter of invitation to join Phi Theta Kappa is sent to eligible students during the fall and spring semesters as well as over the summer.

 If you’ve been invited to become a member of the Alpha Tau Chapter your academic excellence has already been recognized.
 Accepting that invitation and becoming an active member is your way of providing yourself the opportunity to interact with other like-minded individuals in scholarly fellowship, to further develop your leadership skills, and through your continued academic pursuits, develop better means to serve others as well as yourself.